We’ve updated our payment terms as of the 1st of April 2021, any orders placed after this date will follow our new structure.

 Fixes/Repairs are sometimes just necessary, everything from the unlevel ground making doors warp to the kids accidently backing into the corner of the shed when they’re learning how to drive.
 Who better to fix a Kiwi Cabins product than the Kiwi Cabins team themselves, we know our products – we built them for you, so we can fix them for you.
 Get in touch today to talk to someone about coming out to fix something up for you.

-Only some of our products are available as flat packs and the prices are dependant on what product it is, if you were interested in assembling your own Kiwi Cabins building then contact us to ask about it.
+Only some of our products are available as flatpacks and the prices are dependent on what product it is, if you were interested in assembling your own Kiwi Cabins building then contact us to ask about it.

 We will provide all the fixings, screws, locks etc. that come with your product.
 Ask us about what you’ll need to assemble your building, but most of the time it is as simple as an electric screwdriver, a hammer, spirit level and a good mate to lend a hand.

-Please note that any warranty or guarantee given with our products normally, would not be given with flat pack products.
+Please note that any warranty or guarantee given with our products, normally, would not be given with flatpack products.
+Any issues due to faults in manufacturing are covered, but we can’t refund or replace a product if the issue happened during transport or assembly by the consumer.

-Take a look at our new Custom Products page!
+Take a look at our Custom Products page!

-We have three displays currently; Mantangi – Waikato, Swanson – Auckland, Ohauiti – Bay of Plenty.
+We have three displays currently; Matangi – Waikato, Swanson – Auckland, Poike- Bay of Plenty.

-The Matangi display is open for viewing 7 days a week and has the largest range of buildings, it is located at the old Matangi Dairy Factory, 452 Tauwhare Road.
-It is an active worksite located next to a live train track so as you can imagine it has various hazards, if visiting with children please supervise them at all times and as always, be respectful of the displays – Thanks in advance!
+The Matangi display is open for viewing 6 days a week and has the largest range of buildings, it is located at the old Matangi Dairy Factory, 452 Tauwhare Road.
+It is part of an active work site so if visiting with children we do require supervision at all times and as always, be respectful of the displays – Thanks in advance!

 If you wanted to visit the Bay of Plenty or Auckland displays, visit our Contact page to arrange a viewing time, as all visits are by appointment

-You can also take a look on our homepage to see countdowns and details of the next few home shows we will be at.
+You can also take a look on our homepage to see countdowns and details of the next few trade/home shows we will be at.

 Timber is a natural product with natural characteristics such as; colour variations, warping, shakes, splits, knots, knot holes, and varying surface finishes.